MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ActiveSyncMailboxPolicy.md

 ```

 ### -AllowConsumerEmail
-!!!
-Exchange Server 2010

-The AllowConsumerEmail parameter indicates whether the mobile phone user can configure a personal e-mail account on the device.
-The default value is $true.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The AllowConsumerEmail parameter specifies whether the mobile phone user can configure a personal email account on the device.
 The default value is $true.

 ```yaml
 Type: $true | $false